Skip to main content

 A layout is the visual structure of a digital design - it is the way in which visual elements are arranged in a screen or a part of a screen.
 It defines how graphic elements (such as images, texts or buttons) are distributed in a digital area, thus creating a visual hierarchy and facilitating user navigation.

-• Extra-extralarge: more than 1401px;
+• Extra-extralarge: screens with a resolution higher than 1401px;

-• Extralarge (from 1201px to 1400px): applicable to extra-large screens or TV screens
+• Extralarge (screen resolution from 1201px to 1400px): applicable to extra-large screens or TV screens;

-• Small (from 481px to 768px): applicable to mobile devices
+• Small (screen resolution from 481px to 768px): applicable to mobile devices.